Velko/8-bit-CPU/README.md

 Part of the cycle when both clocks are low ensures that RAM's Write Enable is not active when control lines or bus changes.

-Currently it is required only by RAM module, but now other un-clocked parts (e.g. 193 counter for Stack Pointer) can be introduced without worries.
+While it is required only by RAM module, I see no downsides for using it globally.
+Also, now other un-clocked parts (e.g. 193 counter for Stack Pointer) can be introduced without worries.

 Muxed control lines